roob-p/GamepadDesktop-PlayniteExtension/README.md

 ✨ This extension lets you use your gamepad with Playnite Desktop, allowing you to control various functions (mouse, scrollbars, Playnite shortcuts) and reach specific sections and panels through customizable positions.
 A virtual keyboard, to interact with fields, search and global search panels, is included.

 ## 🚀 Functionality:
-- Common actions are mapped to every button and axes: mouse movement, scrollbars and functions shortcuts.
+- Common actions are mapped to every button and axes: mouse movement, scrollbars and function shortcuts.
 - Integrated onscreen keyboard controlled via Xinput.
 - Visual wizard to easily set the reachable points of sections and panels.
 - Three customizable slots for reachable points, quickly switchable with a button press